mitra42/webForth/DESIGN.md

 ### Portability
-The intention is to make this available for different situations, to date there is a Javascript and a C (for Arduino) version.
+The intention is to make this available for different situations, to date there is a Javascript, and a C (for Arduino) version.

 ### Strings
 Please see [docs/strings.md](docs/strings.md)